• Skip to main content

 Treatment

-Since the cause of endometriosis remains unknown, a treatment which fully cures endometriosis has yet to be developed, and there is no overwhelming medical evidence to support one specific type of treatment for endometriosis over another.
+Since the cause of endometriosis remains unknown, a treatment that fully cures endometriosis has yet to be developed, and there is no overwhelming medical evidence to support one specific type of treatment for endometriosis over another.

-Choosing a treatment therefore comes down to the individual woman’s needs, depending on her symptoms, her age, and her fertility wishes.
-She should discuss these with her physician so that they, together, can determine which long term, holistic, treatment plan is best for her individual needs.
+Choosing a treatment therefore comes down to the individual woman's needs, depending on her symptoms, her age, and her fertility wishes.
+She should discuss these with her physician so that they, together, can determine which long-term, holistic, treatment plan is best for her individual needs.

 • Pain killers